 Despite Robert Preston's Tony-award winning performance in the Broadway production, Warner Bros. executives wanted a bankable star in the lead role of Professor Harold Hill for the movie.
 Frank Sinatra was offered the part, but turned it down.
 Cary Grant was also approached, but told the Warner Bros. executives, "Not only will I not star in it, if Robert Preston doesn't star in it, I will not see it."
 Preston finally got the part, and the movie was a big success, despite Warner Bros' misgivings.
 The same Hollywood legend is told about My Fair Lady, that Cary Grant was offered the part of Henry Higgins but told the producer that if Rex Harrison wasn't given the part he wouldn't even go see it.

 The original Broadway production of "The Music Man" opened at the Majestic Theater on December 19, 1957, ran for 1375 performances and won the 1958 Tony Award for Best Musical.
-Robert Preston, Pert Kelton and The Buffalo Bills reprise their roles in the movie.
-Robert Preston won the 1958 Tony Award for Best Actor in a Musical.
+Robert Preston, Pert Kelton, The Buffalo Bills, Peggy Mondo, Adnia Rice and Paul Ford reprise their roles in the movie.
+Ford was a replacement during the original run.
+Preston won the 1958 Tony Award for Best Actor in a Musical.

-During the "Lida Rose"/"Will I Ever Tell You" duet both Mrs. Paroo (Pert Kelton) and the lead singer of The Buffalo Bills (Vern Reed) are in rocking chairs.
+During the "Lida Rose"/"Will I Ever Tell You" duet both Mrs. Paroo and one School Board man are in rocking chairs.
 They are synchronized throughout much of the song, starting, stopping and rocking together.
 This is only visible in the wide screen version.